Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/README.md

 ### Challenge 1

-Create a new playground and include the enum `BobaTea` we just saw.
+Include the enum `BobaTea` we just saw in your playground

 Write a structure called `Order` that will represent a client's order.
 It will need two properties: